-The priest performs the Rahu Kethu Sarpa Dosha Nivarana Puja in the temple from 6 AM to 7 PM on all days except for Maha Shivaratri.
+- The priest performs the Rahu Kethu Sarpa Dosha Nivarana Puja in the temple from 6 AM to 7 PM on all days except for Maha Shivaratri.
 A large number of pilgrims belief that the most auspicious days to observe this puja is on an Amavasya day in a calendar month or Sunday Amavasya.
-This puja removes all the doshas of the people who suffer from various long-term problems or have no children.

-Nandi Seva is another service which the visitors offer by paying Rs 6500.
-It can be performed on any day and Abhishekam is done in their name besides giving tirtha and annaprasadas.
-The heavenly couple is taken out on beautifully decorated Silver Nandi and Simha Vahanam for procession at night.
+- Nandi Seva is another service which the visitors offer by paying Rs 6500.
+It can take place on any day and Abhishekam is in their name besides giving tirtha and annaprasadas.

-Abhishekam refers to ‘Bathing the Lingam’.
+- Abhishekam refers to ‘Bathing the Lingam’.
 It is the most important ritual of the temple along with the daily prayers.
 Abhishekams are performed four times in a day and signify the act of cleansing and singing melodious hymns praising the Lord.
-During this process, flowers along with sandal paste and sacred threads are offered to the God.

-Air- The easiest way to reach this temple by air is the Tirupati Airport.
-For foreign visitors, the Chennai International airport is the major airport locates at a distance of 99 km from the Srikalahasteeswara temple.
+- Air- The easiest way to reach this temple by air is the Tirupati Airport.

-Rail- Sri Kalahasti railway station is the nearest to the temple and it is on the Tirupati-Vijayawada broad gauge rail route.
-The closest railway junction is Renigunta which is only 25 km from the temple.
+- Rail- Sri Kalahasti railway station is the nearest to the temple and it is on the Tirupati-Vijayawada broad gauge rail route.

 There are many restaurants and small eatery joints in the surrounding area of the Srikalahasteeswara Temple.
 One can taste authentic Indian food at a decent price.
 Also, for people looking out for international cuisines, Andhra Pradesh offers exotic restaurants that provide an array of delicacies to suit one’s taste buds.

-Durgamma Temple – This is situated on the hillock northern direction of the temple.
+- Durgamma Temple – This is on the hillock northern direction of the temple.